Tonight Live with Steve Vizard

 Tonight Live with Steve Vizard was a nightly Australian comedy chat show broadcast on Seven Network in Australia, featuring live musical performances.

 Synopsis

-It was a one-hour live studio based show broadcast nationally 5 nights a week from 29 January 1990 to 26 November 1993, usually commencing at 10:30 pm every week night.
-Presented by Australian lawyer turned comedian and writer Steve Vizard, the show's format was an eclectic mix of a traditional Tonight Show, in the vein of US programs Late Show with David Letterman, The Tonight Show with Johnny Carson or Jay Leno with more off-beat, often deconstructionist elements, such as broadcasting a rehearsal of the show, a rained out show, a parallel Tonight show, using the floor manager and cameramen as on air talent, using the studio audience to replace high-profile guests and the like.
+Tonight Live was an hourlong studio-based program broadcast nationally five nights a week from 29 January 1990 to 26 November 1993, usually commencing at 10:30 pm every weeknight.
+Presented by Australian lawyer turned comedian and writer Steve Vizard, the show's format was an eclectic mix of a traditional late night talk show, in the vein of US programs The Tonight Show or The Late Show, with more off-beat, often deconstructionist elements, such as broadcasting a rehearsal of the show, a rained out show, a parallel Tonight Show, using the floor manager and cameramen as on air talent, using the studio audience to replace high-profile guests and the like.

 Awards

 The show won the late night ratings around Australia and won several awards, Television Society Awards, and Logie Awards, including the 1991 Gold Logie for host Steve Vizard as Most Popular Person on Australian Television, Vizard was also nominated on three other occasions.